 While most of the web focused on Jay-Z’s marital issues with his wife,

 GOD Beyonce, and his strained friendship with Kanye Kardashian West, some of us honed in on one of the album’s most important reoccurring themes: financial accountability in the Black community.

-The business, man! – aka 2017’s second richest person in Hip-Hop with a net worth of $810 million – addresses collective economics and economic injustice in America, hoping to provide the Black community with several gems to help inspire aspirations towards financial freedom.
-This album is the kind of #woke we all need, especially since studies suggest it could take a Black family in America up to 228 years to catch up to the wealth of their white counterparts, .
+The business, man! – aka 2017’s second richest person in Hip-Hop with a net worth of $810 million – addresses collective economics and economic injustice in America, hoping to provide the Black community with several tips to inspire aspirations towards financial freedom.
+This album is the kind of woke we all need, especially since studies suggest it could take a Black family in America up to 228 years to catch up to the wealth of their white counterparts.

-In “The Story of OJ”, Jay Z shares some of his past investment setbacks, the lessons he’s learned since and provides insight on his current money management etiquette.
+In “The Story of OJ”, Jay Z shares some of his past financial setbacks, the lessons he’s learned since and provides insight on his current money management etiquette.

 “Please don’t die over the neighborhood

 That your mama rentin’